PastorGL/OneRing/BUILD.md

 ### One Ring Dist

-The `./Dist/target/one-ring-dist.jar` is a fat executable JAR that replaces Hadoop's `dist-cp` or EMR's `s3-dist-cp` utilities with a more efficient implementation.

-Instead of ancient MapReduce it uses Spark and offers much more parallelism.
-Also, it is able to parse CSVs to get rid of unneeded columns on a source data copy stage, and can read and merge Parquet files.

-Use it to copy the source data from the external storage (namely, S3) to cluster's internal HDFS, and the computation's result back, as documented in [its own doc](DIST.md).
+The `./Dist/target/one-ring-dist.jar` is a utility to replace `[s3-]dist-cp` with an implementation tailored specifically for One Ring workloads and ETL pipelines.

+It is able to utilize any FileSystems provided by Hadoop to load data from external storage, and prepare it for One Ring, which doesn't consume anything that is not textual (e.g. CSV).
+For example, it can read and merge Parquet files while omitting unneeded columns.
+Also, it provides a lightweight extensible interface for non-FileSystem data storages, like an S3-compatible storage that is not Amazon's S3.

+Same for storing One Ring result to Parquet files into an external storage, or into a database via JDBC.

+Dist does that in a very efficient fashion, comparing to `[s3]-dist-cp`, with much wider parallelism.

+It is documented in [its own doc](DIST.md).

 ### One Ring REST

-The `./REST/target/one-ring-rest.jar` is a fat executable JAR that serves a REST-ish back-end for the not-yet-implemented (but much wanted) Visual Template Editor.
+The `./REST/target/one-ring-rest.jar` is a fat executable JAR that serves a REST-ish back-end for the Visual Template Editor (and the Editor itself).
 It also serves the docs via dedicated endpoint.

 It is documented [here](REST.md).